paypal/paypal-here-sdk-ios-distribution/README.md

 SDK Initialization
 ==================

-* Configure the environment if you wish to use sandbox.
+* Configure the environment if you wish to use sandbox, when using _mastripe swipers_.
 Consult the [sandbox overview](https://developer.paypal.com/docs/classic/lifecycle/sb_overview/) for more information about the PayPal sandbox environment.

 ```objc
 [PayPalHereSDK selectEnvironmentWithType:ePPHSDKServiceType_Sandbox];